Map of Ukraine-Russia region as crisis deepens in Europe

 Here are two maps to explain Ukraine’s frought situation as the conflict gets underway.

+The first shows its borders within continental Europe (Moldova, Romania, Hungary, Slovakia and Poland lie to the south west and west while Belarus sits north) and its major cities.

-The second details the placement of its cities in relation to the buildup of Russian troops, tanks, armoured vehicles and artillery units, which are currently clustered around the eastern front surrounding the Donbas region of Ukraine where Donetsk and Luhansk are situated.
+The second details the incursions made by Russian troops, tanks, armoured vehicles and artillery units so far, which are currently clustered around the eastern front surrounding the Donbas region of Ukraine where Donetsk and Luhansk are situated.

 The Russian military also has a heavy presence in the Crimea and naval forces lurking in the Black Sea.